Books that encourage those educating at home. Those titles that will get you started or help you regroup when things start to fizzle.

 by Cynthia Ulrich Tobias

 Serves as a good first source for investigating various learning-style models.
 The author explains each model and guides us toward utilizing what will work from each.
 Checklists and characteristic grids help us identify the way our children learn, remember things, process information, and concentrate, and how we can best use this information to relate to them.
+Read our full review.

 This book is a collection of 25 articles selected by Dr. Beechick’s daughter-in-law as representing those that are “encouraging to parents who think publishers and textbooks have the answers while they themselves know nothing.”
 The selections cover curriculum, what Dr. Beechick learned when she began teaching, Bible knowledge, phonics, arithmetic, memorization, thinking skills, and childhood education.